peramcelpon/ohhaithere/europe/portugal/lisbon.md

 My type of place — slightly hidden but easy to locate, good service without being snobby, great showsmanship in mixology, and equipped with a smoking area in the back (mostly for cigar smokers).
 The space is intimate and seems fit best for small groups or single travelers.
 It’s a bar I’d revisit for sure.

 2018 October: I decided to take my nightcap here, and went with an “American ganster” (twist of old fashioned) It is slightly sweeter than my taste but good cocktail overall.
-However, the second drink I had, “too famous to be caught naked”, was just phenomenal and a total gustatory journey.
+However, the second drink I had, “too famous to be naked”, was just phenomenal and a total gustatory journey.
 Definitely recommend.

 **Pensão Amor**